tailscale-dev/examples-infrastructure-as-code/pulumi/aws/aws-lambda-device-approval-handler/README.md

 ## To use

-Follow the documentation to configure the Terraform providers:
+Follow the documentation to configure the Pulumi providers:

 - [AWS](https://www.pulumi.com/registry/packages/aws/installation-configuration/)